AbhiiVops/AbhiiVops/clfk4ex48000409l2bwzacrwf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679515029797/2a342387-5895-4b3d-bfd9-a54e81a31f36.png align="center")

+An easy-to-understand example is building a house.
+Each phase of building a house, such as planning, designing, constructing, and finishing, is carried out sequentially, just like the Waterfall Model.

 ***Pros and cons***

 The waterfall model provides the discipline to project management and gives a tangible output at the end of each phase.
 However, there is little room for change once a phase is considered complete, as changes can affect the software's delivery time, cost, and quality.
 Therefore, the model is most suitable for small software development projects, where tasks are easy to arrange and manage and requirements can be pre-defined accurately.